Contact Information

 2.000 | 2.000 |

-- Students may declare more than one concentration in the Information Technology major, provided that complete minimum 12 credit hours of coursework unique to each concentration.
+- Students may declare more than one concentration in the Information Technology major, provided that they complete minimum 12 credit hours of coursework unique to each concentration.

 Roadmap